StephanieYuan/incubator-mxnet/example/svrg_module/README.md

 therefore we can use a relatively larger learning rate.
 SGD with learning rate of (0.001, 0.0025) and SVRG with learning rate of (0.025) are benchmarked.
 Even though SVRG starts with a relatively large learning rate, it converges much faster than SGD in both cases.

+Another example notebook builds a multi-class logistic regression with L2 regularization 1e-4 and a MLP neural network with one hidden layer of 100 nodes and 10 softmax output nodes using sigmoid activation and L2 regularization 1e-4.

+* benchmark1: Convex optimization multi-class logistic regression with SVRG learning rate 0.025, SGD learning rate 0.005, 0.0025 and 0.001 respectively.

+* benchmark2: Non-convex MLP training loss over 10 epochs.